+Something perhaps more important still than providing a choice between various mechanisms for social services is to give citizens the chance to express their will through the political process.
+A far greater role in monitoring the institutions providing social services should be given to various voluntary associations for safeguarding interests.
+Apart from that, the legislature must have the final word on welfare expenditure and in matters of social insurance and the levies connected with it.
+The political parties cannot avoid this complex of problems.
 A far clearer connection must be made between what citizens receive from the state and quasi-state organizations and how much tax they pay for them.
 Not the least of the economists' obligations in this respect is to protest against cheap prevarication and to expose politicians who promise a cut in taxes alongside an unchanged welfare program.
-The proportion of the state's welfare spending should decrease to the extent that wellinformed voters consent to and desire it, in order to lessen the burden of taxation.
+The proportion of the state's welfare spending should decrease to the extent that well informed voter consent to and desire it, in order to lessen the burden of taxation.
 Conversely, the welfare expenditures can only be maintained in the proportion that the citizens are prepared to finance with their taxes.